 Devin Niecy (he/him) is one hell of a force of nature.
 He has transcended many obstacles from a tragic house fire that shifted his biological family’s life, navigated and escaped white suburbia as a young Black, trans and queer lad and experiences the daily void of a deceased mother.
 Devin is most inspired by his queer family that crosses rivers and lakes.
 His relationship to his chosen family has sustained him even when the darkest days produced little light.
 Devin is an international speaker, artist and poet.
 He enjoys speaking about the intersections of his identity and how his travels around the world have connected him deeper to his ancestors.
 In 2017, Devin began his medical transition from female to male and is active and open to co-create conversation in the community that will empower change.
 Devin founded two trans masculine community groups on the South Side of Chicago, Envision and Enlighten that supports other trans masculine folxs and their journey’s.
 Devin’s passion for diverse people is undeniable, he is truly humbled and honored to witness other folxs journey, which has laid plenty of bricks for him to walk his own.

-Elise Malary (she/her) is on Chicago Therapy Collective’s Board and key player for the #HireTransNOW initiative.
-She is thrilled to be a part of the collective as she is extremely passionate about advancing social justice for the LGBTQ+ and POC community, especially trans people of color.
+Elise Malary (she/her) is a Chicago Therapy Collective Board Member and key player for the #HireTransNOW initiative.
+She is thrilled to be a part of the collective as she is extremely passionate about advancing social justice for the LGBTQ+ and BIPOC community, especially trans people of color.
 In 2016, she received her Bachelor’s degree in Communication from the University of Illinois at Chicago which is where she began her work with LGBTQ organizations.
 She brings her years of experience in advocacy, community organizing, communications, administration, nonprofit development, and sales in this role.
 She currently serves on the community advisory group for Equality Illinois and fundraises for community organizations.

 Erin Tinnon, LCSW (they/them) is an organizational change consultant, guiding organizations through policy development, strategic planning for cultural change, and training.
 Their practice is rooted in anti-oppression, harm reduction, transformative justice, somatic practice, disability justice, healing justice, and the importance of relationships.
 Erin is also a psychotherapist working primarily with clients who identify as trans, non-binary, queer, and poly.
 Erin supports their clients through gender identity and expression issues, trauma, anxiety, depression, structural dissociation, whiteness, racism and other forms of structural oppression with kindness.
 Erin’s in depth knowledge of marginalized individuals’ experiences in various settings helps inform their sensitive and impactful interventions.
 Erin’s past work includes developing a curriculum on how to become a Culturally Responsive and Trauma-Informed Organization for the National Center on Domestic Violence, Trauma, and Mental Health.